hackclub/winter/Rahulsingh210345.md

 ## Plan
 To create a Smart Plug3.0 following  using the specified components, I will follow these steps:

-First I will make the Smart plug with remote monitoring (current, voltage, energy), control (automatic, manual), and notification.thenAfter I will first control appliances remotely.
-No matter where you are, integrate your device with the web server ThenAfter I will attach the 	Espressif ESP8266 ESP-01ESP WiFi Module.ThenAfter I will connect the 	5V 1 Amp Power Supply Board 220V AC to DC Converter.
-I will also use a switch to control the power.
-ThenAfter I will connect the 	Energy Meter HLW8012.Measuring Voltage and Current cables.ThenAfter will upload the necessary code to the Arduino Uno to control the smart Plug. that I am currently working on.
-This code will include instructions for detecting the presence of a human in the vicinity of the car and adjusting the car's movement accordingly.
-Then comes the testing part the Smart plug3.0
+First I will make the Smart plug with remote monitoring (current, voltage, energy), control (automatic, manual), and notification.thenAfter I will connect wifi through appliances remotely.
+No matter where you are, integrate your device with the web server ThenAfter I will attach the 	Espressif ESP8266 ESP-01ESP WiFi Module.ThenAfter I connect each other
-## Budget

 |[ Product                      | Supplier/Link                         | Cost    |
 | ---------------------------- | ------------------------------------- | ------- |